Fast experiment loops for robotics: simulation, evaluation, and dataset generation

 Robotics teams often run large numbers of experiments: simulation rollouts, synthetic dataset generation, and model evaluation runs.
 These workloads are usually parallel, but running them often requires complex infrastructure, cluster setup, or long waits for shared compute.

-In this workshop, we’ll show a simpler approach: running robotics experiments as containerized GPU jobs on Nebius AI Cloud.
-You’ll see how simulation workloads, evaluation runs, and dataset generation pipelines can be launched directly from a script with automatic GPU provisioning and no cluster configuration.
+In this workshop, we’ll show a simpler approach: running experiments as containerized GPU jobs on Nebius AI Cloud, launched directly from a script with automatic provisioning and no cluster setup.

 What you’ll learn